ad-m/github-push-action/README.md

     steps:
     - uses: actions/checkout@v2
       with:
-        persist-credentials: false # otherwise, the token used is the GITHUB_TOKEN, instead of your personal token
+        persist-credentials: false # otherwise, the token used is the GITHUB_TOKEN, instead of your personal access token
-        fetch-depth: 0 # otherwise, you will failed to push refs to dest repo
+        fetch-depth: 0 # otherwise, there would be errors pushing refs to destination repository
     - name: Create local changes
       run: |
         ...